HTC tumbles again; growth potential in doubt

-TAIPEI Unnerved by a second profit warning in a month, investors sent HTC Corp shares tumbling for a second straight day on Friday on concern the world's No.4 smartphone maker may be running out of ideas in an increasingly competitive market.
+TAIPEI, Nov 25 Unnerved by a second profit warning in a month, investors sent HTC Corp (2498.TW) shares tumbling for a second straight day on Friday on concern the world's No.4 smartphone maker may be running out of ideas in an increasingly competitive market.

-The popularity of Apple iPhones and Samsung Electronics' Galaxy line-up, coupled with recession-weary shoppers and long-running lawsuits, have taken the gloss off what was one of the industry's biggest success stories.
+The popularity of Apple (AAPL.O) iPhones and Samsung Electronics' (005930.KS) Galaxy line-up, coupled with recession-weary shoppers and long-running lawsuits, have taken the gloss off what was one of the industry's biggest success stories.

-With Nokia's fall from market dominance still fresh in the memory, and BlackBerry maker Research in Motion losing ground, HTC needs to recapture its innovative drive to make sure it maintains its position.
+With Nokia's NOK1V.HE fall from market dominance still fresh in the memory, and BlackBerry maker Research in Motion RIM.TO RIMM.O losing ground, HTC needs to recapture its innovative drive to make sure it maintains its position.

 "It won't be easy for HTC to get out of the mess it's in right now," said Simon Liu, deputy investment officer at Polaris Group's fund unit.